Cyber Security Headlines – April 13, 2022

 Only half of organizations reviewed security policies due to the pandemic

-New research from the Ponemon Institute suggests that only half of organizations worldwide reviewed their cybersecurity policies when COVID-19 hit.
-The report, commissioned by Intel, said that only 53% of respondents said they refreshed their existing strategies due to the pandemic — and this could indicate a disconnect between spending the cash and applying it correctly to the modern workplace.
+New research from the Ponemon Institute suggests that only half of organizations worldwide reviewed their cybersecurity policies during the COVID-19 pandemict.
+The report, commissioned by Intel, said that “only 53% of respondents said they refreshed their existing strategies due to the pandemic, and this could indicate a disconnect between spending the cash and applying it correctly to the modern workplace.”
 This despite the growing number of work-from-home employees.
 85% of respondents said that hardware & firmware-based security solutions are now a “high” or “very high” priority when it comes to security solution applications.
 In addition, 64% of those surveyed said that their companies were trying to boost security at the hardware level, with cloud, data centers, edge computing, and security operations centers (SOC) in mind.

 (ZDNet)